 “It’s important to explore how the school has evolved over time, recognize the ways it has remained true to its roots, and find meaningful moments to celebrate its long history and accomplishments,” she said.

 Proctors in the girls’ dorms decided to add their own touches to the tradition.
 In order to get everyone’s attention, they used kitchen utensils, pots, and pans to make noise.
-They then organized the crowd into two lines, which each person went down the center before throwing their paper into the fire.
+They then organized the crowd into two lines; each person went down the center before throwing their paper into the fire.
 As people went down the alley made up of members of the community, they were cheered on and encouraged.

 Rilla also emphasizes the importance of traditions in educational settings, noting their lasting impact on students.